KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

 the dictionary under a key consisting of the object's "name" and "author".
 This was implemented in this manner to prevent naming conflicts if serveral different addons are placing objects in the datastore.

-The name is required at the time that the data is stored using :func: `IPCClientX.set`.
+The name is required at the time that the data is stored using :func:`ipcclientx.IPCClientX.set`.
 If the author is not provided and the code is running under an addon whose id is available, that will be used.
 No addon id will be available when the code is running from a 'RunScript' statement and an exception will be raised.
 Each object is time-stamped as it is stored.